boldbi/angular-with-php-sample/README.md

  * After the application has started, it will display a URL in the `command line interface`, typically something like (e.g., http://localhost:4200/).
 Copy this URL and paste it into your default web browser.

     ![dashboard view](https://github.com/boldbi/angular-with-php-sample/assets/129487075/a5d4781a-9b0f-43c0-800f-b03a294729cc)

+> **NOTE:** If the API host is already in use, modify the port number according to your preference and update it in the app.component.ts file.

 ## Online Demos